marrouchi/Slack2PR/README.md

 The admin UI runs at `http://localhost:3000`.
 Then:

 1. **Add credentials** in the admin UI: your LLM provider API key (e.g. Google Generative AI, Anthropic, OpenAI) and a GitHub token.
-2. **Import the workflow** from [workflows/Slack2PR.workflow.yml](workflows/Slack2PR.workflow.yml), then point the `repository` inputs at your target repo and map the credential placeholders to the credentials you created.
+2. **Import the workflow**: in the admin UI, open the workflow visual editor and import [workflows/Slack2PR.workflow.yml](workflows/Slack2PR.workflow.yml), then point the `repository` inputs at your target repo and map the credential placeholders to the credentials you created.
 3. **Connect Slack** via the Slack channel integration and subscribe the workflow to it.
 4. **Mention the bot** in Slack: *"Add a dark-mode toggle to the settings page"* — answer a couple of quick-reply questions, and watch the PR arrive.